 Halfway between Canmore and Banff the Valley View scenic picnic area with benches and restrooms makes an ideal stop to enjoy views over the picturesque valley and Rundle Mountain range.

 Cyclists who only want to cycle one way can use the ROAM public transit bus between Banff and Canmore for the return journey, the bus comes equipped with a multi-bike rack on front.

 The trail doesn't just end at Banff, a short ride through the town and the trail can be rejoined on the Vermilion Lakes Drive just past The Fenlands Banff Recreation Centre located on Mount Norquay Road.
 At the end of the lakes road the Rocky Mountain Legacy Trail resumes as a traffic free trail until it reaches the Bow Valley Parkway (Highway 1A).
 Hardy cyclists can then head along the scenic parkway passing Johnston Canyon and Castle Junction, both providing a good place to stop for food and drink on the way to Lake Louise.

 Didn't bring a bike and want to try out the breathtaking Rocky Mountain Legacy Trail?
 Our Legacy Trail bike is perfect to rent for a leisurely ride along the trail, or we offer full suspension mountain bike rentals.
-All rentals include a bike helmet, and for the little two-wheeled adventurer not quite up to a solo ride we offer trail-a-bike or burley trailer options.
+All rentals include a bike helmet, and for the little two-wheeled adventurer not quite up to a solo ride we have burley trailers available.